 From the construction, the matrix $X^\top X$ and $\hat{X}^\top X$ are both diagonal and differ at two diagonal elements with probability $(1-1/d)$.
 They differ at one diagonal element with probability $1/d$.
 Let's assume that $x_i$ has non-zero element at dimension 1 and $\tilde{x}_i$ has non-zero element either at dimension 1 or at 2 (without loss of generality).
 Hence, with high probability,

 Combining everything together and using the property of Dirac-delta function we get,

-Let us denote $\delta = \| x_i\|^2 - \| \tilde{x}_i\|^2$.
+Let us denote $\delta := \| x_i\|_2^2 - \| \tilde{x}_i\|_2^2$.
 Hence,

-The above equation is just reduction to the computation of one dimensional case which we did in equation~\eqref{eq:intermediate_lower_1_d}.
+The above equation is just reduction to the computation of one-dimensional case which we did in equation~\eqref{eq:intermediate_lower_1_d}.
 We apply similar argument that we did apply in computing the lower bound in equation~\eqref{eq:intermediate_lower_1_d}.
 Hence, with high probability, we get (equation~\eqref{eq:just_before_final_lower_bo})

-Here, we also assume that $P_X$ is a distribution with discrete support in range $\sigma_{\min}$ to $R$ with $C$ number of support points equally spaced.
+Here, we also assume that $P_X$ is a distribution with discrete support in range $\sigma^2$ to $R$ with $C$ number of support points equally spaced.
 Hence, with probability $(1 - 1/C)$, $\delta \geq c$ for some positive constant $c$.